United States Army Aviation Branch: Birth of Army Aviation Branch (April 1983)

 Both Department of the Army and U.S. Army Training and Doctrine Command conducted extensive studies of the separate-branch question during the 1970s through 1982.
-In March 1983, the Chief of Staff of the Army recommended forming a separate aviation branch.
+In 1982, Jack V. Mackmull, the commander of the XVIII Airborne Corps, participated in the Army Aviation Review study project as chairman of the Tactical Employment Committee.
+The committee's report and recommendations included a future requirement for a helicopter that could engage in air-to-air combat and recommended establishment of the Army Aviation Branch.
 The Secretary of the Army approved that recommendation on 12 April 1983 - the date celebrated as the Branch's birthday.
-Aviation Officer Basic and Advanced Courses began at Fort Rucker in 1984, and a gradual consolidation of aviation-related activities followed.
+Aviation Officer Basic and Advanced Courses began at Fort Novosel - then Fort Rucker - in 1984, and a gradual consolidation of aviation-related activities followed.
 In 1986, the U.S. Army Air Traffic Control Activity became part of the branch.
 In the following year, a Noncommissioned Officers Academy was established at Fort Rucker.
 In 1988, the Army Aviation Logistics School, which had been dependent on the Transportation Center at Fort Eustis, was incorporated into the Aviation Branch.

 Also in 1988, the Army Aviation Modernization Plan was given final approval and implemented.
 The modernization plan called for a gradual reduction in the number of Army aircraft as older models were replaced by modern ones.
 Aircraft that appeared during the late 1980s and early 1990s included the armed Bell OH-58 Kiowa Warrior and the new TH-67 Creek training helicopter, along with the Cessna Citation V and Beechcraft C-12 Huron fixed-wing aircraft.